pasteltones/quark/README.md

 Quark is a state management library that helps manage state in React applications easily and efficiently.
 Quark is lightweight, easy to use, and provides powerful features for complex state management requirements.

+> ⚠️ This library is currently under development and does not include test code.
+It is important to perform additional testing before using it in a production environment.
+We recommend setting up your own tests or using it on a limited basis in the early stages to ensure stability.

 ## Features

 - **Simple API**: Quark offers a simple and intuitive API for state management.